itsAiham/dice_game/README.md

 I am expecting you to have _make_ installed

-Have _Make_ on your environment (in case you want to enter short comman lines)
+Have _Make_ on your environment (in case you want to enter short command lines)

 ```bash
 www.chocolatey.org/packages/make